SumiSastri/dev-blogs/docs/auth/authentication-vs-authorisation.md

 - device recognition - where is the user signing in from - phone, watch - is a tool that can check id
 - operating system recognition - windows, mac, linux, android - is another way to check if the users identity is authentic
 - bio-metrics are another way for access to high-risk access by non-auth users
-- once users are authenticated they may access certain internal platform APIs, further authentication may be required to complete this process
+- once users are authenticated they may access certain internal platform Application Programming Interfaces (APIs), further authentication may be required to complete this process

-## What is federated authentication?
+## What is federated authentication is it better?

 Federated authentication is allowing a 3rd party - like social media account authorisation - to access an account.
 An example would be you can sign in with a Google, Apple, Facebook or Twitter account as these 3rd parties have already established your identity.

+There are benefits and disadvantages to federate or delegate authorisation and authentication responsibilites.

+On the plus side:

+- Shared costs
+- Universal use
+- Friction free for user

+On the downside side:

+Hack attack needs to compromise only one source - eg: google accounts were compromised and from this federated id - any other account using gmail to authenticate and authorise compromised
+## What is the basis of digital authentication?

+Given the explosion of devices, networks and global actors - indviduals as well as organisations and non-human actors, such as bots - digital authentication has a lot of challenges to face to make it work.

+The basis of authentication is trust.
+This takes multiple trust-points that must be met and trusted

+- the process used to authenticate
+- the authentication service provider's credentials and history of providing secure authentication solutions
+- the type of credential being issued - a bearer token that is encrypted is one example
+- policies - framework for maintaining security in networks and systems
+- architecture - solutions that are robust and well thought through
+- operational challenges - testing across different scenarios and devices
+- government regulations that may impact business and individuals
+- financial challenges to develop a robust system globally

 ## Why do you need authentication?

 Some of the reasons why authentication of the user is important before authorisation

 - Allow secure sharing of data and information across geographies/ networks/ devices
-- Stop spam
+- Stop spam and pshing (pronounced fishing) attacks
 - Identify and stop hack attacks - terror/ ransom-based on instituions
-- Prevent impersonation
+- Prevent impersonation or authentication hijacking and covert redirects
 - Avoid credential sharing (loss of revenues)
 - Ensure users who trust apps with confidential information can be sure their data is protected
 - Stop bots and non-human actors from infiltering apps